Essential Together Learning Bundles: Essential Care Partner Education

-These resources provide examples of training programs and materials for essential care partners to learn about personal protective equipment and infection prevention and control protocols as well as the specific procedures in place at each organization.
-Some organizations provide in person training to designated essential care partners and others provide links to online training videos.
+These resources provide examples of training programs and materials for essential care partners to learn about personal protective equipment and infection prevention and control protocols as well as the specific organizational procedures.
+Some organizations provide in person training to essential care partners and others provide links to online training videos.
 Organizations may consider providing access to staff training modules on the use of PPE and IPAC protocols, where the completion of training can be tracked.
-It may be helpful to provide short refresher videos at each visit and to provide training materials in a variety of formats.
+It may be helpful to provide short refresher videos at each visit and training materials in a variety of formats.

 The tools and resources are open source, which means you can use and adapt them to fit your local context.
 We will continue to add to these learning bundles.
 If you would like to be notified when we have new material, please let us know.

 Alberta Health Services is a province-wide health system with a Designated Support Persons program.
 Their COVID-19 task force creates communication and resources to support the entire system, which covers multiple settings and patient groups.
 They have co-created material to ensure Designated Support People understand their risks when entering health and care facilities during the pandemic.